If you’re seeking bell ringers to use in your high school, middle school, or even elementary classroom, this post is for you.

 Don’t underestimate the power of silent reading.

-This is arguably one of the easiest bell ringers to implement.
 Request that students begin reading a text selection (chosen by you or them) upon entering the classroom.

 Say goodbye to beginning-of-class distractions!